Ingalls Hospice Care

 To be eligible for hospice, I have to be in the final stages of dying.

 Hospice patients and families receive care for an unlimited amount of time, depending upon the course of the illness.
 There is no fixed limit on the amount of time a patient may continue to receive hospice services.
+In most cases, patients in hospice care have a life expectancy of six months or less.

 Quality care at the end of life is very expensive.